awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 For more information about IRS requirements and Form 1099\-K, see the [IRS](http://www.irs.gov/uac/FAQs-on-New-Payment-Card-Reporting-Requirements) website\.

-#### Sharing Information with the Buyer<a name="ri-market-seller-disclosure"></a>

-When you sell in the Reserved Instance Marketplace, AWS shares your company’s legal name on the buyer’s statement in accordance with US regulations\.
-In addition, if the buyer calls AWS Support because the buyer needs to contact you for an invoice or for some other tax\-related reason, AWS may need to provide the buyer with your email address so that the buyer can contact you directly\.

-For similar reasons, the buyer's ZIP code and country information are provided to the seller in the disbursement report\.
-As a seller, you might need this information to accompany any necessary transaction taxes that you remit to the government \(such as sales tax and value\-added tax\)\.

-AWS cannot offer tax advice, but if your tax specialist determines that you need specific additional information, [contact AWS Support](https://aws.amazon.com/contact-us/)\.

-#### Getting Paid<a name="ri-market-sold-gettingpaid"></a>

-As soon as AWS receives funds from the buyer, a message is sent to the registered owner account email for the sold Reserved Instance\.

-AWS sends an Automated Clearing House \(ACH\) wire transfer to your specified bank account\.
-Typically, this transfer occurs between one to three days after your Reserved Instance has been sold\.
-You can view the state of this disbursement by viewing your Reserved Instance disbursement report\.
-Disbursements take place once a day\.
-Keep in mind that you can't receive disbursements until AWS has received verification from your bank\.
-This period can take up to two weeks\.

-The Reserved Instance that you sold continues to appear when you describe your Reserved Instances\.

-You receive a cash disbursement for your Reserved Instances through a wire transfer directly into your bank account\.
-AWS charges a service fee of 12 percent of the total upfront price of each Reserved Instance you sell in the Reserved Instance Marketplace\.

 ### Pricing Your Reserved Instances<a name="ri-market-concepts-pricing"></a>

 The upfront fee is the only fee that you can specify for the Reserved Instance that you're selling\.
 The upfront fee is the one\-time fee that the buyer pays when they purchase a Reserved Instance\.
 You cannot specify the usage fee or the recurring fee; The buyer pays the same usage or recurring fees that were set when the reservations were originally purchased\.